Dundee v Hibernian

 Team news

-Dundee defender Lee Ashcroft and striker Cillian Sheridan are out for the season.
+Dundee will again be without goalkeeper Adam Legzdins, defender Lee Ashcroft and striker Cillian Sheridan.

-Long-term absentees Chris Cadden, Christian Doidge, Kyle Magennis, Kevin Nisbet and Drey Wright have missed recent games for Hibs.
+Hibernian captain Paul Hanlon misses out as he is preparing for knee surgery.
+Scott Allan, Chris Cadden, Christian Doidge, Kyle Magennis, Kevin Nisbet and Drey Wright remain absent.

 Pick your Dundee XI